HubTakenIs/cs-final/report_src/report.typ

 )

 == Hosting
 I failed to host the web application properly on time.
 I have installed apache2 and configured it as a reverse proxy with tls, it would point to a local waitress process that runs my flask application.
 However, I did not set up a persistent waitress process, so my server returns a `503 Service Unavailable` response.
+The web app is accessible only when I run the process as a user on the remote system over ssh.

 #pagebreak()
 = Testing